Streamlit#

 # !streamlit run {path_prefix}{file_name}

-Session sate and on_click / on_event#
+Session state and on_click / on_event#

 st.session_state persists variables across reruns, ideal for storing app state and counters.